 There are two main ways to obtain a Building Regulations Certificate of Compliance for windows:

-• Building Control Body: If you install the windows yourself, or you hire someone who isn’t registered with the Competent Person Scheme, you can apply for a Building Regulations Certificate of Compliance directly from a Building Control Body.
+• Building Control Body: If you install the windows yourself, or you hire someone who isn’t registered with a Competent Person Scheme, you can apply for a Building Regulations Certificate of Compliance directly from a Building Control Body.
 A Building Control Body is a local authority or private company authorised to enforce Building Regulations in your area.
-To apply for a Building Regulations Certificate of Compliance, you’ll need to submit a building notice to the Building Control Body before the work begins.
-Once the work is completed, a Building Control Officer will inspect your windows to ensure they comply with the Building Regulations.
-Once the inspection is satisfactory, the Building Control Body will issue you with your Building Regulations Certificate of Compliance.
+To apply, you’ll need to submit a building notice before work begins.
+Once completed, a Building Control Officer will inspect your windows.
+If the inspection is satisfactory, the Building Control Body will issue your certificate.

-Why do you need a Certificate of Compliance?
+Why Do You Need a Certificate of Compliance?

 There are a number of reasons why you need a Certificate of Compliance: